 Seite vii

-[ These contain feveral Letters not genuine . ] VO- III .
+... [ These contain several Letters not genuine . ] Vo- III .
 Mr. Pope's Literary Correfpondence , Vol .
-II .
-Printed for the fame , 8 ° , 1735. [ In this lume are no Letters of Mr. Pope's , but a few of thofe to Mr. Cromwell reprinted ...
+II ..
+Printed for the fame , 8 , 1735. [ In thi lume are no Letters of Mr. Pope's , but a few of thofe to Mr. Cromwell reprinted ; nor ...

-[ These contain feveral Letters not genuine . ] VO- III .
+... [ These contain several Letters not genuine . ] Vo- III .
 Mr. Pope's Literary Correfpondence , Vol .
-II .
-Printed for the fame , 8 ° , 1735. [ In this lume are no Letters of Mr. Pope's , but a few of thofe to Mr. Cromwell reprinted ...
+II ..
+Printed for the fame , 8 , 1735. [ In thi lume are no Letters of Mr. Pope's , but a few of thofe to Mr. Cromwell reprinted ; nor ...

 Seite 22

+... these that are yet unprinted .
 I fend you a fample of fome few of these ; name- ly , the verfes to Mr. Waller in his old age ; your new ones on the Duke of Marlborough , and two others .
-I have done all that I thought could be of advantage to them : fome I have ...
+I have done all that I thought could be of ...

+... these that are yet unprinted .
 I fend you a fample of fome few of these ; name- ly , the verfes to Mr. Waller in his old age ; your new ones on the Duke of Marlborough , and two others .
-I have done all that I thought could be of advantage to them : fome I have ...
+I have done all that I thought could be of ...

 Andere Ausgaben - Alle anzeigen